 It indicates when your account posts to the master file.
 It is NOT a calendar date, but can be translated to a date.

 Your cycle code can be found on your “Account Transcript”.

 Use an IRS Posting Calendar.
 Or make it easy and look at the IGMR IRS Cycle Chart.
-Check out the 2020 IRS Cycle Code and What Posting Cycles Dates Mean.
+Check out IRS Cycle Code and What Posting Cycles Dates Mean.

 You really don’t.
 But, you can use the last 2 digits of your cycle code to see if your account is Weekly or Daily.